Mo Ghile Mear (My Gallant Hero/Lad) is a haunting Irish song with a rousing melody, accompanied by an Irish Gaelic text most people cannot understand.

 Mo Ghile Mear - Recommended Recordings

-There are two recordings I'd recommend - one is the effort by Irish and Scottish artists that concluded the sixth episode of the BBC "Highland Sessions" (still available on DVD), singers include Mary Black, Iarla O'Lionard, Mary Ann Kennedy, Karen Matheson, Karan Casey, and Allan MacDonald.
+There are two recordings of the song that come highly recommended - one is the effort by Irish and Scottish artists that concluded the sixth episode of the BBC "Highland Sessions" (still available on DVD), singers include Mary Black, Iarla O'Lionard, Mary Ann Kennedy, Karen Matheson, Karan Casey, and Allan MacDonald.
 Then there is the version recorded by Sting together with the Chieftains on "The Long Black Veil".

-But for sheer (shear?) fun you cannot beat the ad Specsavers had on TV for some time, with Mo Ghile Mear sung by Una Palliser ... see it on YouTube.
+But for sheer (shear?) fun you cannot beat the ad Specsavers had on TV for some time, with Mo Ghile Mear sung by Una Palliser which is available to watch on YouTube.